CaelanBorowiec/gcalendar-editor-only/README.md

 * Click File -> Current Project's Triggers.
 * Add a new trigger.
-* getCalendarGuests, Time-driven, *select your own interval*.
+* Enter processCalendars (or processCalendarsFromSheet), Time-driven, *select your own interval*.

 ## Authors